Moving from Los Angeles

 Los Angeles to Las Vegas is the most-traveled short-distance interstate moving corridor in the United States — about 55,000 Californians relocate to Nevada annually, with the vast majority landing in the Las Vegas metro.
 At only 270 miles and a 4-hour drive, it's the easiest interstate move from California, which keeps moving costs low and makes return visits to LA effortless.
 The tax savings alone (no Nevada state income tax) recoup moving costs in months, not years.

-Based on 2025 migration data, Los Angeles to Las Vegas is the most traveled short-distance interstate corridor in the US, with approximately 55,000 households making this exact move each year.
+Based on 2025 migration data from the IRS Statistics of Income Migration Data and US Census American Community Survey, Los Angeles to Las Vegas is the most traveled short-distance interstate corridor in the US, with approximately 55,000 households making this exact move each year.
 Here's what's driving it:

 - Nevada has no — state income tax (California's top rate is 13.3%)